Quantum separability criteria from bipartite systems to multipartite systems based on generalized Bloch representation: Separability criterion for bipartite systems

-where the additional terms $d_A^2,d_B^2$ are because the generalized Bloch representations in~\cite{sarbicki2020family} and this paper differ by a scale $\frac{1}{d_Ad_B}$ so that the upper bounds of the correlation tensor for a monomer quantum state used in the proof differ by a scale $d^2$.
+where the upper bound differs from the one in Ref.~\cite{sarbicki2020family} by additional factors $d_A^2$ and $d_B^2$, because the generalized Bloch representations in Ref.~\cite{sarbicki2020family} and this paper differ by a scale $\frac{1}{d_Ad_B}$ so that the upper bounds of the correlation tensor for a monomer quantum state used in the proof differ by a scale $d^2$.

-In 2023, Zhu et al.~\cite{zhu2023family} introduced the following extended correlation tensor
+In 2023, Zhu et al.~\cite{zhu2023family} introduced the following extended correlation tensor,

 based on the generalized Bloch representation of quantum states, where $\bm{u}=\left(u_1,\dots,u_{p_1}\right)\in\mathbb{R}^{p_1}$, $\bm{v}=\left(v_1,\dots,v_{p_2}\right)\in\mathbb{R}^{p_2}$.
 From this construction, they derived the corresponding separability criterion,